Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 Klipper is a 3d-Printer firmware.
 It combines the power of a general purpose computer with one or more micro-controllers.

 See the [features document](https://www.klipper3d.org/Features.html) for more information on why you should use Klipper.

+## About

+This configuration is compatible with FLSUN V400 only.

+- Improved settings (drivers current, microsteps, bed leveling and more...)
+- Added useful and automated macros with notifications to KlipperScreen

+Updated Klipperscreen is also available here : [KlipperScreen-Flsun-V400](https://github.com/Guilouz/KlipperScreen-Flsun-V400)